p2panda/aquadoggo/README.md

 ## Query API

-As an application developer the interface to `aquadoggo` you are likely to use the most is the GraphQL query API.
-For whichever schema your node supports a custom query api is generated, you use this to fetch data into your app.
-Results from a collection query can be paginated, filtered.
+As an application developer the interface you are likely to use the most is the GraphQL query API.
+For whichever schema your node supports a custom query API is generated, you use this to fetch data into your app.
+Results from a collection query can be paginated, sorted and filtered.

 Fetch one "mushroom" by it's id, returning values for only the selected fields:

 ```graphql
 {
   mushroom: mushroom_0020c3accb0b0c8822ecc0309190e23de5f7f6c82f660ce08023a1d74e055a3d7c4d(